The Purpose of Dialogue

 Take a look at this dialogue below and think about its purpose:

 This dialogue does not serve any purpose.
 We didn’t learn anything new about the characters, and there wasn’t much action—nothing really happened.
-If it is an important plot point, it could easily have been told in a short sentence or two: On Thursday, Cassie came over inviting me to a special campout.
-I wanted to go, but I needed my parents’ permission first.
+If it is an important plot point, it could easily have been told in a short sentence or two: I couldn’t believe it.
+Cassie was at my doorstep inviting me to a campout.
+I had been grounded, but I knew I could convince my parents to let me go.

 How to Write Good Direct Dialogue